rodcabral/ultra-http/README.md

 # ULTRA HTTP

-Create multi-threaded HTTP servers using C
+Header-only library to create multi-threaded HTTP servers using C

 ### Hello World

-FD (file descriptor) is the unique identifier for each connection.

 The handle function is a callback where all the functionality goes.

 In the main function you just need to init and connect the server.

+FD (file descriptor) is the unique identifier for each connection.

 ```c
 #define ULTRA_IMPLEMENTATION